istarlet/netflix_viewing_habits/README.md

 My original idea was to compare my streaming data to the top streaming titles but I wasn't able to find a dataset that worked with my data.

 ### Project Challenges
 I realized (too late for this project) that Netflix and Prime Video create a new "watch event" every time a stream is paused and played again.
-This means that my data shows individual titles with
+This means that my data shows individual titles with artificially high watch counts.
+I made the decision not to remove the duplicates because doing so would have removed genuine new watch events and I would rather go through the datasets myself to determine which ones to delete.

+I removed more data from my streaming viewing history than I would have liked in order to combine them.
+While Hulu had the best data because it did not count each pause as a new "watch event", the downside was the data came split over multiple PDFs and would have required far more time to clean.
+I made the decision to stick with the basic data from each streaming service on the basis of time.

+I struggled finding an additional dataset that worked with my combined streaming viewing history data.
+In the end, I stuck with the one that gave me the largest merged dataset.
+I know I could have used just the three streaming datasets but I wanted the challenge of merging additional data.

 # Datasets Used
 ### Personal Streaming Viewing History